 Ph.D. in Criminal Justice

 The Doctoral program is comprised of 60 credits.
-The core curriculum is comprised of five courses (33 credits).
-The specialty tracks are comprised of five courses (15 credits) and 12 Credits of dissertation work.
+The core curriculum is comprised of eleven courses (33 credits).
+The concentrations are comprised of five courses (15 credits) and 12 Credits of dissertation work.

 Core Courses (33 Credits)

 11 Required Core Courses for all Criminal Justice Students

 Theories of crime causation ranging through biological, psychological, sociological and cultural and political theories, giving close attention to the problems inherent in approaching the study of crime from a "cause of crime" perspective.
 Emphasis around the key concepts used in theories of crime (e.g. responsibility, rationalization) and the multidisciplinary source of these concepts, how they are applied to criminological theory and their importance for understanding the present state of criminological theory.

 A social psychological examination of current issues and problems in municipal law enforcement, including topics such as the informal exercise of police authority, police role conflict, the relative significance of law enforcement and social services and interactional dynamics of police subculture.

 The criminal justice system is based upon substantive and procedural criminal law, criminal procedures and criminal rights with emphasis on constitutional theory and practice.